QCD Axion Kinetic Misalignment without Prejudice: Axion miniclusters

 where the last expression holds at MRE.
 Perturbations grow for modes $k > k_J$.

 Numerically, Eq.~\eqref{eq:MCmass} in different regimes reads

 where the first two lines are found in the case where the onset of oscillations is not delayed by the presence of KM so that Eq.~\eqref{eq:Tosc2} holds, while the third line is obtained in the strong KM regime where Eq.~\eqref{eq:Toscskm} holds.
-We stress here that the case $T_{\rm osc} < \Tqcd$, the first line in Eq.~\eqref{eq:AMCmass}, generally corresponds to an initial misalignment angle $\theta_i \ll 1$ which is not realized in the post-inflation scenario in which AMCs generally form; we have included this case for illustration purpose only.\footnote{In the pre-inflation scenario, dense clumps of axions can form by nucleation around primordial black holes~\cite{Hertzberg:2020hsz}.} In fact, in single field inflation the Hubble rate at the end of the inflation epoch is bound as $H_I \lesssim 2.5 \times 10^{-5}\,M_P$ at 95\% confidence level (CL)~\cite{Planck:2018jri} at the wave number $k_0 = 0.002{\rm \, Mpc^{-1}}$ which, together with the bound $f_a \lesssim H_I/(2\pi)$ valid for the post-inflationary scenario, implies $m_a \gtrsim 0.6\,\mu$eV.

-In the post-inflation scenario with the conventional misalignment mechanism employed, the initial misalignment angle averaged over all possible patches is $\theta_i \simeq \pi/\sqrt{3}$, which leads to the result $m_a \simeq (10 - 100)\,\mu$eV and to the AMC mass $M_0 \simeq 10^{-11}\,M_\odot$ (see the second line in Eq.~\eqref{eq:AMCmass}).
+The first two lines of Eq.~\eqref{eq:AMCmass} apply in the pre-inflation scenario which, although less explored, could nevertheless lead to the formation of miniclusters as discussed in Sec.~\ref{sec:misalignment}.
+In fact, the first line in Eq.~\eqref{eq:AMCmass} corresponding to the case $T_{\rm osc} < T_\text{QCD}$ is realized for an initial misalignment angle $\theta_i \ll 1$ which, in the pre-inflation scenario, corresponds to relatively large values of $f_a$.
+This is consistent with the requirement that the Hubble rate at the end of the inflation epoch for single-field inflation models is bound as $H_I \lesssim 2.5 \times 10^{-5}\,M_P$ at 95\% CL~\cite{Planck:2018jri} at the wave number $k_0 = 0.002{\rm \, Mpc^{-1}}$ which, together with the bound $f_a \gtrsim H_I/(2\pi)$ valid for the pre-inflationary scenario, implies $m_a \lesssim 0.6\,\mu$eV.
 The KM regime allows achieving different values of the DM axion mass according to the initial velocity, with a wider possibility for the AMC mass ranges.
 In particular, AMCs can be as heavy as $\sim 10^{-9}\,M_\odot$.
 This effect is ultimately due to the delayed onset of oscillations occurring in the KM regime, where the AMC mass is independent of the DM axion mass since the temperature in Eq.~\eqref{eq:Toscskm} is constant.